LesterThomas/SAAA/TEST.md

-# Whispers of the Clouds
+# Dance of the Clouds

-In the sky, so vast and wide,
+In the azure sky, they float and play,
-Clouds like ships in a gentle tide.
+Whispers of dreams in a soft ballet.
-Puffy dreams in shades of white,
+Cotton candy dreams, in the sunlight's embrace,
-Drifting softly, a wondrous sight.
+Drifting and swirling, a delicate grace.

-Stormy grays and silver linings,
+Shadows they cast on the fields below,
-Nature's art, with perfect timings.
+A canvas of stories, in sunlight's glow.
-Whirling winds and thunder's call,
+From fluffy white to the stormy gray,
-In their dance, we find it all.
+They dance through the heavens, come what may.

-So let us gaze and let us dream,
+So let us watch as they change and shift,
-In every cloud, a hidden theme.
+Nature's own magic, a wondrous gift.
-A world above, so free and grand,
+In every formation, a tale to unfold,
-Whispers of the clouds, hand in hand.
+The dance of the clouds, a sight to behold.